DanielBradford/rubic/README.md

 - To CREATE, READ, UPDATE and DELETE Product Information
 - To CREATE, READ, UPDATE and DELETE Tool Information
 - To PROMOTE recipe related Amazon products such as appliances and tools, to MONETIZE the application
-- To direct online traffic and encourage shopping of sed products through the incentive of discounts
+- To direct online traffic and encourage shopping of said products through the incentive of discounts
 - To generate a large user base to monetise the site through advertising by providing a free, useful and easy to use application

 **_USER GOALS OF APPLICATION_**